SouravBose2000/Excel-Sales-Analytics/README.md

 *******************
 ### **Planning Before Report Building**

 Before jumping into building the final reports, it’s important to follow a structured, step-by-step approach.
 This ensures clarity, reusability, and a scalable reporting structure.
-In this project, we planned to build reports for Sales analytics and finance analytics.
+In this project, reports for Sales analytics and Finance analytics were planned to be built.

 #### **Sales Report :**